Celebrate Philippine Independence Day with these easy to make flag handprints!

 - Paint: Red, yellow and blue

-- Paint half of the hand with blue and half with red.
-Make sure that the blue is on the top left side.
+- Paint the right half of the hand with blue and the remaining half with red.
+Please ensure that the blue color is positioned on the top left side when you stamp it.

-- Stamp the painted hand into the white cardstock.
-Let dry.
+- Stamp the painted hand onto the white cardstock and allow it to dry thoroughly.

-- Paint the stars and the sun.
-Let dry.
+- Color the stars and sun, then let them dry.

 - Cut out the handprints.